-If a marina that has Blue Flag accreditation does not comply with the Blue Flag criteria, the flag may be permanently or temporarily withdrawn from the marina.
+If a marina that has the Blue Flag award does not comply with the Blue Flag criteria, the flag may be permanently or temporarily withdrawn from the marina.
 There are several degrees of non-compliance:

-A minor non-compliance occurs when there is a problem with only one imperative criterion, which is of little or no consequence to visitor health and safety and the site environment.
+1. A minor non-compliance occurs when there is a problem with only one imperative criterion, which is of little or no consequence to visitor health and safety and the site environment.